dwyertyrell/todo-app/docs/api.md

 In effect, the [index.js](../backend/src/index.js) will _delegate_ the requests to the [routes directory](../backend/src/routes/), which will then _delegate_ the requests to the [controller directory](../backend/src/controllers/) - which that has direct access to the [data stored on node server](../backend/src/data/todoStore.js).

+_How does Express know to pass the request and response objects to the custom-made controller functions?_

+Due to how the routing is set up in the [entry file](../backend/src/index.js) & [route directory](../backend/src/routes/todos.js).
+In these files, once the router middleware tells express to use the router for an `/todos` endpoint, and an API request matches a route, Express automatically recognises the custom-made functions as controllers, and passes in the req and res objects.

-_If [index.js file](../backend/src/index.js) directly called [controller functions](../backend/src/controllers/), the ability to cleanly manage routing would be lost as the codebase becomes more complex.
+_If [index.js file](../backend/src/index.js) directly called [controller functions](../backend/src/controllers/), managing the routing would be very difficult as the codebase becomes more complex.
 Becoming harder to scale the application; harder to add middleware to a specific route group.
-However, in this phase of development, the middlewares that could be placed in the ['/todos' endpoint routing](../backend/src/routes/todos.js), are for adding validation to the request bodies- that which the controller functions exists for_
+However, in this phase of development, the middlewares that could be placed in the ['/todos' endpoint routing](../backend/src/routes/todos.js), are for adding validation to the request bodies- that which the controller functions already exists for_

 ---
 ### How does the controller functions mutate the data